Hendrix-CS/csci320/projects/swim.md

     `Interpreter<MAX_TOKENS, MAX_LITERAL_CHARS, STACK_DEPTH, MAX_LOCAL_VARS, WIN_WIDTH, GenerationalHeap<HEAP_SIZE, MAX_HEAP_BLOCKS, 2>>`
   * You will need to create a data type that implements the `InterpreterOutput` trait in order to receive output from the interpreter.
+    * **Suggestion**: The data type representing each of your four windows would be a good choice to implement this trait.
+  * The only method you will need to call on an `Interpreter` object is `.tick()`, which expects as a parameter an object of that type that implements the `InterpreterOutput` trait.
   * Use the `tick()` method to execute **one instruction** in **one program**.
+    * If **any** programs are running, exactly one of them should execute an instruction.
     * If `tick()` returns `TickResult::AwaitInput`, block the process until input is available.
     * Once input is available, use the `provide_input()` method to send